Aurora12SDD2019/PySDD/Basic Concepts/Basic Data Types/data_types.md

 There are also more complex data types such as arrays and records but we will come to them later.

-> Replace the placeholders the template (type over them don't delete them) to create a program that prints outs an integer, a float, a string and a boolean.
+> Replace the word `None` in each line of the the template "data_types.py" with an integer, a float, a string and a boolean.

 Remember only strings are enclosed in quotation marks.
 If you enclose any of the other types in quotation marks they will become strings.